 The marketing and sale of Medicare plans are subject to numerous laws, regulations and guidelines at the federal and state level.
 The marketing and sale of Medicare Advantage and Medicare Part D prescription drug plans are principally regulated by CMS.
 The marketing and sale of Medicare Supplement plans are principally regulated on a state-by-state basis by state departments of insurance.
 The laws and regulations applicable to the marketing and sale of Medicare plans are numerous, ambiguous and complex, and, particularly with respect to regulations and guidance issued by CMS for Medicare Advantage and Medicare Part D prescription drug plans, change frequently.
 As a result of these laws, regulations and guidelines, we have altered, and likely will have to continue to alter, our websites and sales process to comply with several requirements that are not applicable to our sale of non-Medicare-related health insurance plans.
-For instance, many aspects of our online platforms and our marketing material and processes, as well as changes to these platforms, materials and processes, including call center scripts, must be approved on a regular basis by CMS and by health insurance carriers in light of CMS requirements.
+For instance, many aspects of our online platforms and our marketing material and processes, as well as changes to these platforms, materials and processes, including call center scripts, must be filed on a regular basis with CMS and reviewed and approved by health insurance carriers in light of CMS requirements.
 In addition, certain aspects of our Medicare plan marketing partner relationships have been in the past, and will be in the future, subjected to CMS and health insurance carrier review.
 Changes to the laws, regulations and guidelines relating to Medicare plans, their interpretation or the manner in which they are enforced could be incompatible with these relationships, our platforms or our sale of Medicare plans.
 For instance, CMS rules currently prohibit health insurance agents from enrolling individuals into Medicare Advantage and Medicare Part D prescription drug plans online.
 Individuals are currently able to enroll in these plans online after shopping for these plans on our website given that we have established relationships with health insurance carriers to complete the enrollment on a platform owned or licensed by the carrier.
 If CMS determines to change its rules to prohibit enrollment in that manner, it could harm our business, operating results and financial condition.
 In addition, in February 2015 CMS issued guidance indicating that third party websites and marketing material must be filed for approval with CMS.
-Health insurance carriers have interpreted this guidance to mean that websites and marketing material of our marketing partners must go through the process of CMS filing and approval.
+Health insurance carriers have interpreted this guidance to mean that websites and marketing material of our marketing partners must go through the process of CMS filing and reviewed and approval by health insurance carriers.
 Our marketing partners may not consent to having their websites or other marketing material filed with CMS.
-In addition, we have a large number of marketing partners who refer leads to us for Medicare-related health insurance products.
+In addition, we have a number of marketing partners who refer leads to us for Medicare-related health insurance products.
 Given the resources and review required of us and health insurance carriers prior to CMS filing, it is unlikely that we will be able to have all of our marketing partner websites and material filed and approved by CMS, which could harm our business, operating results and financial condition.
-In addition, even for our marketing partner websites and marketing material that are filed with CMS, CMS may not approve the use of the websites or marketing material for the Medicare annual enrollment period.
+In addition, even for our marketing partner websites and marketing material that are filed with CMS, they may not make it through the review process that precedes the filing in time for the Medicare annual enrollment period.
 Moreover, under CMS guidance, websites and marketing material must be refiled with CMS if changed, which also will make it difficult to adapt and optimize marketing partner websites and marketing material in a short amount time.
-Given these circumstances, the CMS guidance relating to third part websites could harm our business, operating results and financial condition.
+Given these circumstances, the CMS guidance relating to third party websites could harm our business, operating results and financial condition.